Head over to my book nook!

 The classic library

 This is for the bookworm who needs a library and not a nook!
 Transform a long rectangular wall in your living space or bedroom into a reading space.
-Throw in the shelves, few tchotchkes, and a couple of clever bookends to add some life to the arrangement.
-You can complete it with a recliner or chair, pillows and a lamp, so you have the right mood for some late-night reading.
+Add in the shelves, few trinkets, and a couple of clever bookends to infuse vibrancy to the arrangement.
+You can complete it with a recliner or a chair.
+Pillows and a lamp help set the right mood for some late-night reading.

 pic: @bookrockbetty